Soft and lightly spiced pumpkin cookies sandwiched together with a decadent, yet easy to make, browned butter maple cinnamon frosting!

 Instructions

-- To the bowl of a stand mixer, add melted butter, oil, and brown sugar and beat until combined.
+- To the bowl of a stand mixer (or another large mixing bowl and use a hand mixer), add melted butter, oil, and brown sugar and beat on LOW speed until combined.

-- Add in eggs, pumpkin, and vanilla and beat for about 1 minute.
+- Add in eggs, pumpkin, and vanilla, and beat about 1 minute.

-- Add in the flour mixture, a little at a time, beating until just combined after each addition.
-Batter will look like thick cake batter at this point.
+- Add in the flour mixture in thirds, beating on MED LOW speed until just combined after each addition.ย The mixture will look like thick cake batter at this point.

-- Use a small cookie scoop or Tbsp measuring spoon and scoop batter onto baking sheet, about 2 inches apart.
+- Use a small cookie scoop or 1 Tbsp measuring spoon to scoop dough onto baking sheet, about 2 inches apart.

-- Bake for 12-14 minutes.
-Tops of cookies should spring back when touched lightly.
+- Bake for 12-14 minutes.ย When done, the tops of the cookies should spring back when touched lightly.

-- Let cool on baking sheet for a few minutes, then transfer to a cooling rack.
+- Let cookies cool on the baking sheet for a few minutes, then transfer to a wire rack to cool completely.

 - While the cookies are cooling, make the frosting.

-- In a stand mixer, beat the cooled browned butter and softened cream cheese on MED speed, until light and fluffy (about 2 minutes).
+- In the bowl of a stand mixer (or a large mixing bowl and use a hand mixer), add the cream cheese.ย Add cooled browned butter and beat on MED speed, until light and fluffy, about 2 minutes.

-- Add in maple syrup, cinnamon, nutmeg, salt and ground cloves and mix on LOW until just combined.
+- Add in maple syrup, cinnamon, nutmeg, salt, and cloves and mix on LOW until just combined.

-- To one of the cooled cookies, spread about 2 tsp of the frosting, then top with another cookie.
-Place on a wax paper lined baking sheet and chill in the refrigerator for about 30 minutes.
+- Place whoopie pies on a wax paper lined baking sheet and chill in the refrigerator for about 30 minutes.

-- If desired, sprinkle with powdered sugar just before serving.
+- Dust with powdered sugar just before serving.

 Want to save this recipe for later?
 Click the heart in the bottom right corner to save to your own recipe box!